Improve the Recruiting and Hiring of Military Veterans

-And with the extension of the WOTC through Dec.
-31, 2019, businesses can receive an ongoing tax incentive to hire them.
-The WOTC:
+The Consolidated Appropriations Act, 2021 extended the WOTC through Dec.
+31, 2025 (for all employees hired after Dec.
+31, 2020 through the new sunset date), so businesses can receive an ongoing tax incentive to hire them.

 Your company may be able to claim other tax credits.
 A service provider can help you identify and collect funds for which your business qualifies, creating a documented, legally compliant audit trail.
 For further information check out the Paychex Tax Credit Service page.

 Companies that successfully recruit, hire, and develop veterans often follow these best practices:

 - Set clear expectations.
 Your civilian hires appreciate a roadmap at the outset of their employment.
 For your veteran hires, it may be paramount.
 In their previous career, the veteran likely did not have to compete for new jobs and advancement.
 Help them understand the chain of command, rules and protocol and what it takes to advance their career in your organization.

 - Conduct training.
 This can be as simple as informal meetings with supervisors and the employee’s team to brainstorm and discuss challenges and successes.

 - Appoint an executive sponsor.
 A champion for the program who sits on the executive team at your company will be able to advocate for programs, training and funds to support the necessary costs you'll need to make your veteran hiring program sustainable.

 “The key is to build momentum,” McDermott said.
 “Let’s hire one (veteran), see how they do, then hire another one.”